mcculloughembedded/blog/src/content/blog/prg-three-core-ideas-in-tdd.md

 This is something that embedded developers tend to say is not practical.
 In my experience, working in an environment where every byte counts, I've found the opposite to be true.
 When I don't apply TDD, my code quickly becomes a mess of highly coupled modules.
-With TDD, there is no choice but to stand back, think about what each module is responsible for, and create clear separation between the modules.
+With TDD, there is no choice but to stand back, think about what each module is responsible for, and create clear separation between them.
 If you apply TDD, you have to do this.
 If you don't, writing tests becomes a nightmare.